brodybits/cordova-sqlite-evmax-eu-build-free/README.md

 ## Announcements

 - This plugin version includes super-premium workarounds to support super-large INSERT transactions on Android and resolve an issue with `/` character in Capacitor.
-It also includes premium improvements to the internal JSON interface between Javascript and native parts on Android, iOS, and macOS which improves the performance and resolves memory issues in case of some very large SQL batches and large SELECT results, with help from [`android-sqlite-evmax-ndk-driver-free`](https://github.com/brodybits/android-sqlite-evmax-ndk-driver-free) on Android.
+It also includes premium improvements to the internal JSON interface between Javascript and native parts on Android, iOS, ~~and macOS~~ which improves the performance and resolves memory issues in case of some very large SQL batches and large SELECT results, with help from [`android-sqlite-evmax-ndk-driver-free`](https://github.com/brodybits/android-sqlite-evmax-ndk-driver-free) on Android.
 - This plugin version includes additional JavaScript performance enhancements with special benefit for Android.
 - Custom Android database location (supports external storage directory)
-- This plugin version includes the following extra (non-standard) features: BASE 64 (all platforms Android/iOS/macOS/Windows), REGEXP (Android/iOS/macOS)
+- This plugin version includes the following extra (non-standard) features: BASE 64 (all platforms Android/iOS/~~macOS/Windows~~), REGEXP (Android/iOS~~/macOS~~)
 - Using `SQLITE_DEFAULT_SYNCHRONOUS=3` (EXTRA DURABLE) build setting to be extra robust against possible database corruption ref: [xpbrew/cordova-sqlite-storage#736](https://github.com/xpbrew/cordova-sqlite-storage/issues/736)
 - `SQLITE_DBCONFIG_DEFENSIVE` flag is used for extra SQL safety, as described above
 - Recent build fixes:
-  - Fixed iOS/macOS platform version to use *custom* version of [PSPDFThreadSafeMutableDictionary.m](https://gist.github.com/steipete/5928916) to avoid threading issue, custom version to avoid potential conflicts with custom iOS/macOS plugins ref: [xpbrew/cordova-sqlite-storage#716](https://github.com/xpbrew/cordova-sqlite-storage/issues/716), [xpbrew/cordova-sqlite-storage#861](https://github.com/xpbrew/cordova-sqlite-storage/issues/861)
+  - Fixed iOS/~~macOS~~ platform version to use *custom* version of [PSPDFThreadSafeMutableDictionary.m](https://gist.github.com/steipete/5928916) to avoid threading issue, custom version to avoid potential conflicts with custom iOS/~~macOS~~ plugins ref: [xpbrew/cordova-sqlite-storage#716](https://github.com/xpbrew/cordova-sqlite-storage/issues/716), [xpbrew/cordova-sqlite-storage#861](https://github.com/xpbrew/cordova-sqlite-storage/issues/861)
   - workaround for redefinition of `SYNTAX_ERR` when using some other plugins ref: [xpbrew/cordova-sqlite-storage#868](https://github.com/xpbrew/cordova-sqlite-storage/issues/868)
 - Nice overview of alternatives for storing local data in Cordova apps at: <https://www.sitepoint.com/storing-local-data-in-a-cordova-app/>
 - New alternative solution for small data storage: [TheCocoaProject / cordova-plugin-nativestorage](https://github.com/TheCocoaProject/cordova-plugin-nativestorage) - simpler "native storage of variables" for Android/iOS/Windows
 - Resolved Java 6/7/8 concurrent map compatibility issue reported in [xpbrew/cordova-sqlite-storage#726](https://github.com/xpbrew/cordova-sqlite-storage/issues/726), with no more static state ~~in evcore plugin version~~, THANKS to pointer by [@NeoLSN (Jason Yang/楊朝傑)](https://github.com/NeoLSN) in [xpbrew/cordova-sqlite-storage#727](https://github.com/xpbrew/cordova-sqlite-storage/issues/727).
 - Updated workaround solution to [BUG 666 (xpbrew/cordova-sqlite-storage#666)](https://github.com/xpbrew/cordova-sqlite-storage/issues/666) (possible transaction issue after window.location change with possible data loss): close database if already open before opening again
-- Windows 10 (UWP) build with /SAFESEH flag on Win32 (x86) target to specify "Image has Safe Exception Handlers" as described in <https://docs.microsoft.com/en-us/cpp/build/reference/safeseh-image-has-safe-exception-handlers>
+- ~~Windows 10 (UWP) build with /SAFESEH flag on Win32 (x86) target to specify "Image has Safe Exception Handlers" as described in <https://docs.microsoft.com/en-us/cpp/build/reference/safeseh-image-has-safe-exception-handlers>~~
-- This plugin version references Windows platform toolset v141 to support Visual Studio 2017 ref: [xpbrew/cordova-sqlite-storage#580](https://github.com/xpbrew/cordova-sqlite-storage/issues/580).
+- ~~This plugin version references Windows platform toolset v141 to support Visual Studio 2017 ref: [xpbrew/cordova-sqlite-storage#580](https://github.com/xpbrew/cordova-sqlite-storage/issues/580).
 (Visual Studio 2015 is now supported by [`brodybits/cordova-sqlite-legacy`](https://github.com/brodybits/cordova-sqlite-legacy) (permissive license terms, no performance enhancements for Android) and [`brodybits/cordova-sqlite-evcore-legacy-ext-common-free`](https://github.com/brodybits/cordova-sqlite-evcore-legacy-ext-common-free) (GPL or commercial license terms, with performance enhancements for Android).
-UNTESTED workaround for Visual Studio 2015: it *may* be possible to support this plugin version on Visual Studio 2015 Update 3 by installing platform toolset v141.)
+UNTESTED workaround for Visual Studio 2015: it *may* be possible to support this plugin version on Visual Studio 2015 Update 3 by installing platform toolset v141.)~~
 - [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) project is a CC0 (public domain) starting point (NOTE that this plugin must be added) and may also be used to reproduce issues with this plugin.
 - The Lawnchair adapter is now moved to [litehelpers / cordova-sqlite-lawnchair-adapter](https://github.com/litehelpers/cordova-sqlite-lawnchair-adapter).
-- This plugin version now supports SELECT BLOB data in Base64 format on all platforms in addition to REGEXP (Android/iOS/macOS) ~~and pre-populated database (all platforms - FUTURE TODO)~~.
+- This plugin version now supports SELECT BLOB data in Base64 format on all platforms in addition to REGEXP (Android/iOS/~~macOS~~) ~~and pre-populated database (all platforms - FUTURE TODO)~~.
 - [brodybits / sql-promise-helper](https://github.com/brodybits/sql-promise-helper) provides a Promise-based API wrapper.
 - _[`pouchdb-adapter-cordova-sqlite`](https://github.com/nolanlawson/pouchdb-adapter-cordova-sqlite) supports this plugin along with other implementations such as [nolanlawson / sqlite-plugin-2](https://github.com/nolanlawson/sqlite-plugin-2) and [Microsoft / cordova-plugin-websql](https://github.com/Microsoft/cordova-plugin-websql)._
-- macOS ("osx" platform) is now supported
+- ~~macOS ("osx" platform) is now supported~~
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls).
 - Self-test functions to verify proper installation and operation of this plugin
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option